Undergraduate Department of Economics

 Honors in the Major

-Honors-only sections of ECO 2013 and ECO 2023 are offered each Fall and Spring for lower-division Honors students.
+An Honors-only section of at least one of the principles courses (ECO 2013 or ECO 2023) is offered Fall and Spring for lower-division Honors students.
 The Department of Economics offers honors in the major to encourage talented juniors and seniors to undertake independent and original research as part of the undergraduate experience.
-For requirements and other information, see the "University Honors Office and Honor Societies" chapter of this General Bulletin.
+For requirements and other information, see the “University Honors Office and Honor Societies” chapter of this General Bulletin.

 Minor in Economics

-A minor requires fifteen semester hours in departmental courses, including ECO 2013 and 2023, each with a grade of "C" or better and at least one course selected from ECO 3101, 3203, 3431, or 4421.
-Students will not receive credit toward the minor for courses in which a grade less than "C–" has been earned.
+A minor requires fifteen semester hours in departmental courses, including ECO 2013 and 2023, each with a grade of “C” or better and at least one course selected from ECO 3101, 3203, 3431, or 4421(pre-requisite ECO 3431).
+Students will not receive credit toward the minor for courses in which a grade less than “C–” has been earned.

 Economics minors must have at least a “C” (2.0) grade point average in their economics coursework.
 ECO 2000 will not count toward the minor.
 No more than six semester hours of transfer credit will be accepted toward the minor.